 Technology and Logistics Advantage.
 We have developed a proprietary operating system that pairs proprietary software with differentiated infrastructure and hardware.
 Our expertise in vertically integrated just-in-time reverse logistics and garment science allows us to achieve multi-year monetization on our garments.
-We have also built a custom front-end platform that supports all of our consumer-facing offerings.
+We have also built a custom front-end platform that supports all of our consumer-facing offerings on our website and app.